cartalyst/manuals/sentry/configuration/hashing.md

 ----------

 Sentry has its own Password Hashing Driver.
-This allows you to easily create a new driver for your authorization system to use or hook into.
+This allows you to easily create a new driver for your auth system to use or hook into.

 The driver can be found in `sentry/sentry/hash/driver.php`.
 New drivers or `strategies` can be found in the `hash/strategy` directory.
 A sample driver is provided below.